aws/chalice/docs/source/topics/configfile.rst

   used if ``manage_iam_role`` is ``false``.

 * ``environment_variables`` - ``{'KEY': 'value'}``.
-  You can add any key value pairs to this dictionary that you would like.
-All key value pairs will be set directly as environment variables on your lambda function.
+  You can add any key-value pairs to this dictionary that you would like.
+All key-value pairs will be set directly as environment variables on your lambda function.
+Note that all environment variable values must be strings.